kalray/gcc/gcc/config/kvx/iterators.md

 ;; Iterator for the scalar modes that fit in a GPR.
 (define_mode_iterator SCALAR [
-  QI HI HF SI SF DI DF HC SC CQI CHI CSI
+  QI HI HF SI SF DI DF
 ])

 ;; Iterator for the modes that fit in a GPR.
 (define_mode_iterator FITGPR [
-  QI HI HF SI SF DI DF HC SC CQI CHI CSI
+  QI HI HF SI SF DI DF
-  V8QI V4HI V4HF V2SI V2SF V4CQI V2CHI
+  V8QI V4HI V4HF V2SI V2SF
 ])

-;; Iterator for the scalar integer complex modes that fit in a GPR.
+;; Iterator for the complex modes seen as vectors that fit in a GPR.
 (define_mode_iterator CPLX_I [
-  (CQI "KV3_2") CHI CSI
+  (V2QI "KV3_2||KV4") V2HI
 ])

-;; Iterator for the scalar integer complex modes that fit in a GPR ;; and have a fused conjugate operations.
+;; Iterator for the integer complex modes see as vector that fit in a GPR ;; and have a fused conjugate operations.
 (define_mode_iterator CPLX_C [
-  CHI CSI
+  V2HI V2SI
 ])

 ;; Iterator for all 64-bit modes.
 (define_mode_iterator ALL64 [
-  DI DF SC
+  DI DF
-  V8QI V4HI V4HF V2SI V2SF V1DI V4CQI V2CHI
+  V8QI V4HI V4HF V2SI V2SF V1DI
 ])

 ;; Iterator for the 8-bit x8 vector modes.